Owl Calls – Southern Boobook (Ninox boobook)

 XC201470 This third sample was recorded in Wollemi National Park, NSW, and begins with some typical call phrases.
 From 0:16 a few grating calls can be heard from a second bird in the background.
 Eastern Yellow Robin (Eopsaltria australis) & Superb Fairywren (Malurus cyaneus) can be heard calling as well.

-XC171992 This final recording captures typical two-note calls with the repetitive ‘yip’ calls of Sugar Glider (Petaurus breviceps) in the background.
+XC171992 In this recording, typical two-note calls can be heard with the repetitive ‘yip’ calls of Sugar Glider (Petaurus breviceps) in the background.
 Common Eastern Froglet (Crinia signifera) can also be heard.
 Recorded in Dharug National Park, NSW.

 Watercolour painting of a Southern Boobook by ‘The Sydney Bird Painter’.
 This pre-1800 painting is held by the National Gallery of Victoria.